Home » News » Industry News » Stainless Steel Hex Head Basic Guide

 Use Tools for Even Pre-Tightening

 After manual threading, initially tighten the nut or bolt using a suitable fixed wrench or socket wrench.
-Tighten evenly in multiple, gradual, and diagonal, steps, rather than tightening all at once.
-This ensures even force distribution and a smooth fit between the connected parts, avoiding gaps or deformation caused by uneven force distribution.
+Tighten evenly in multiple, gradual, and diagonal steps, rather than tightening all at once.
+This ensures even force distribution and a smooth fit between the connected parts.
+It avoids gaps or deformation from uneven force.

 Applying the Final Torque